j2store/userguide/flexicontent.md

 2. Use the Joomla Extension manager to install both the  plugins one by one.

-#### Enable System Zoo J2Store Plugin
+3. Go to Extensions->Plugin Manager-> Filter : Select type "flexicontent_fields" -> Select the Plugin "FLEXIcontent - Flexicontent fields J2Store" and enable the System Plugin.

-1. Go to Extensions->Plugin Manager -> Select the Plugin "System Zoo J2Store"  and enable the System Plugin.
+4. Go to Extensions->Plugin Manager-> Filter : Select type "system" -> Select the Plugin "System J2Store Flexicontent" and enable the System Plugin.